 How to Caramelize Onions Step by Step

-Melt the Butter: Add 1½ tablespoons of extra-virgin oil and 2 tablespoons of unsalted butter to a medium-large skillet set over medium-high heat.
+Melt the butter: Melt 1½ tbsp extra-virgin oil and 2 tbsp unsalted butter in a medium-large skillet over medium-high heat.

-Add the Onions: Once the butter is melted, add 1 pound of peeled and thinly sliced yellow onion, 1 teaspoon of fresh thyme leaves, ¼ teaspoon of kosher salt, and ⅛ teaspoon of ground black pepper.
+Add the onions: Once the butter is melted, add 1 lb. peeled, thinly sliced yellow onions, 1 tsp fresh thyme leaves, ¼ tsp kosher salt, and ⅛ tsp ground black pepper.

-Cook the Onions: Cook until the onions start to turn brown in spots, about 5 minutes, stirring frequently.
+Cook the onions: Cook until the onions begin to turn brown in spots, stirring frequently.
+This usually takes me about 5 minutes.

-Continue to Cook and Stir: Turn the heat down to low, cover the skillet, and cook 15 minutes more, stirring occasionally.
-Add a splash of water as necessary if the onions start to stick to the pan or if the pan starts to get too dark.
+Continue to cook and stir: Lower the heat to a low setting, cover the skillet, and cook 15 minutes more, stirring occasionally.
+If necessary, add a splash of water if the onions start to stick to the pan or if the pan starts to get too dark.

 Meet Becky Hardin